 [Sec.
 43.053.
-FEES AND] CHARGES. [(a)] An electric utility that owns and operates a middle mile broadband system may lease excess fiber capacity on the electric utility's electric delivery system to an Internet service provider on a wholesale basis and [allows an affiliate or an unaffiliated entity to own a BPL system on the electric utility's electric delivery system] shall charge the Internet service provider [owner of the BPL system] for the use of the electric utility's [electric delivery] system for all costs associated with that use.
-The rates, terms, and conditions of a lease of excess fiber capacity on an electric utility's middle mile broadband system must be nondiscriminatory.
-An electric utility may not lease excess fiber capacity on the electric utility's middle mile broadband system to an affiliated Internet service provider.
+FEES AND] CHARGES. [(a)] An electric utility that owns and operates facilities to provide middle mile broadband service may lease excess fiber capacity on the electric utility's electric delivery system or other facilities to an Internet service provider on a wholesale basis and [allows an affiliate or an unaffiliated entity to own a BPL system on the electric utility's electric delivery system] shall charge the Internet service provider [owner of the BPL system] for the use of the electric utility's [electric delivery] system for all costs associated with that use.
+The rates, terms, and conditions of a lease of excess fiber capacity described by this section must be nondiscriminatory.
+An electric utility may not lease excess fiber capacity to provide middle mile broadband service to an affiliated Internet service provider.